 Releasing soon, the Samson Q9u is going to be the closest rival to the Shure MV7.
 The specs are very similar: the Q9u is a dynamic broadcast microphone with USB and XLR connections, headphone line-out, a dual windscreen and built-in pneumatic shock mount.

 It also looks great and mirrors some of the SM7B’s features.

 The MSRP is expected be around $199, so the Q9u is going to be a much more affordable alternative to the Shure MV7.
-The release has been delayed (presumably due to Covid-19), but it should be available by December 2020.
+The release has been delayed (presumably due to Covid-19), but it should be available by early 2021.

 The Shure MV7 is a studio-quality microphone, specifically designed for optimum at-desk voice recording.
 It’s the closest you’ll get to capturing the classic ‘SM7B sound’ but with USB and at a significantly lower price-point.
 With a range of connection options, from plug-and-play minimalist USB recording, to advanced XLR use, the MV7 will adapt to your needs wherever you are on the journey from beginner to expert.

 The MV7’s dynamic, cardioid design ensures it elevates your voice and avoids background noise.
 You’ll need to keep it close to your mouth for best results, so it helps that it looks good on camera.
 A boom arm will help keep it positioned when in use.

 The downsides are price (way higher than any other other USB/XLR hybrid on the market), and an inadequate foam windscreen that doesn’t sufficiently filter out enough plosive sounds.
 You’ll need to add a pop filter to get the best out of it.